teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/BranchingLocalRepository.md

-# Example: Branching and Merging in a Local Repository
+# Branching and Merging in a Local Repository

 ## Use an existing repository